What is Remarketing?

 When a customer visits each page on your site, they leave a cookie in their wake, which remarketing tools can use to collect their information and map out their customer journey.
 When customers land on your homepage, a product category page, or the checkout, their cookie is added to the remarketing list associated with the specific action they’ve taken.

-You can create as many remarketing lists as you like and get as detailed as you wish, creating lists for highly targeted actions like visiting a specific offers page or product page.
+You can create as many remarketing lists as you like and get as detailed as you wish, creating lists for highly targeted actions like visiting a specific offers page or landing page.
 You’re then able to send ads and email campaigns to each of these email lists, personalizing the messaging to match their browsing behavior.

 Remarketing is a versatile marketing strategy.
 The way you use it will depend on what you hope to achieve, the type of customers you want to reach, and how you want to reach them.
 There are several ways remarketing can help you do this with four different ad types.